Luphen1/NY-HOUSING-EDA-PYTHON/README.md

 PRICE
  and
 PROPERTYSQFT
-, its correlation with
+, it's correlation with
-those two columns partly reflects that built-in relationship rather than an independent market finding.
-Its correlations with
+those two columns partly reflects that built in relationship rather than an independent market finding.
+It's correlations with
 BEDS
  and
 remain genuinely informative.

 ### References

-BATH
-Anscombe, F. J. (1973).
+- Anscombe, F. J. (1973).
 Graphs in statistical analysis.
 The American Statistician, 27(1), 17–21.

-Cleveland, W. S., & McGill, R. (1984).
+- Cleveland, W. S., & McGill, R. (1984).
 Graphical
 perception: Theory, experimentation, and application to the development of graphical methods.
 Journal of the American Statistical Association, 79(387), 531–554.

-Few, S. (2009).
+- Few, S. (2009).
 Now You See It: Simple
 Visualization Techniques for Quantitative Analysis.
 Analytics Press.

-Healy, K. (2018).
+- Healy, K. (2018).
 Data Visualization: A Practical Introduction.
 Princeton University Press.

-Nelgiriyewithana, N. (2024).
-New York Housing
+- Nelgiriyewithana, N. (2024).
+New York Housing Market(Kaggle).

-Market Kaggle.
-Tukey, J. W. (1977).
+- Tukey, J. W. (1977).
 Exploratory Data Analysis.
 Addison-Wesley.